101 Cooking For Two

 brushing tilapia with oil

-• Cover the fillets with the spice mixture and rub it on both sides.
-You will only need about ¼ to ⅓ of the spice mix you made.
+• Cover the fillets with the spice rub on both sides of the tilapia fillets.
+You only need about ¼ to ⅓ of the spice mix you made.
 DO NOT USE ALL THE MIX.

 rubbing spices onto tilapia

-• Place on the oiled pan and give the fish a light spray of PAM.
-Place in the preheated oven.
+• Place the fish on the prepared sheet pan and lightly spray it with PAM.
+Place it in the preheated oven.

 spraying tilapia with PAM

 • Cook until nicely brown and flaky.
 This is 8-9 minutes for big fillets and a minute or two less for small to medium fillets.
-For safety, fish needs to be cooked to an internal temperature of 145°
+For safety, fish needs to be cooked to an internal temperature of 145°.
+Check the cooking a few minutes early.

 cooked blackened tilapia on the baking tray